bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 > TODO: Check that the assumptions hold for HelloRetryRequest.
 As long as no handshake messages are repeated verbatim, it should be fine, but we need to check whether an active attacker can trigger a replay.

 Pseudorandom cTLS also enciphers every record header.
 In addition to the header, 16 bytes of the AEAD ciphertext itself is enciphered to ensure the input has enough entropy.
-Any AEAD algorithm that can produce smaller ciphertexts is not compatible with this specification.
+Any AEAD algorithm whose ciphertext overhead is less than 16 bytes is not compatible with this specification.

 ### With Streaming Transports